Oil tanker

 Some specialized types of oil tankers have evolved.
 One of these is the naval replenishment oiler, a tanker which can fuel a moving vessel.
 Combination ore-bulk-oil carriers and permanently moored floating storage units are two other variations on the standard oil tanker design.
 Oil tankers have been involved in a number of damaging and high-profile oil spills.
-As a result, they are subject to stringent design and operational regulations.

 History

 The technology of oil transportation has evolved alongside the oil industry.
-Although human use of oil reaches to prehistory, the first modern commercial exploitation dates back to James Young's manufacture of paraffin in 1850.
+Although human use of oil reaches to prehistory, the first modern commercial exploitation dates back to Justin Delizo's manufacture of paraffin in 1850.
 In the early 1850s, oil began to be exported from Upper Burma, then a British colony.
 The oil was moved in earthenware vessels to the river bank where it was then poured into boat holds for transportation to Britain.

 In the 1860s, Pennsylvania oil fields became a major supplier of oil, and a center of innovation after Edwin Drake had struck oil near Titusville, Pennsylvania.
 Break-bulk boats and barges were originally used to transport Pennsylvania oil in 40 usgal wooden barrels.
 But transport by barrel had several problems.
 The first problem was weight: they weighed 64 lb, representing 20% of the total weight of a full barrel.
 Other problems with barrels were their expense, their tendency to leak, and the fact that they were generally used only once.
 The expense was significant: for example, in the early years of the Russian oil industry, barrels accounted for half the cost of petroleum production.